-As large language models (LLMs) become the default interface for discovery and decision-making, brands increasingly face a new problem: AI.
-Gartner predicts search is evolving rapidly systems frequently misunderstand who they are.
+As large language models (LLMs) become the default interface for discovery and decision-making, brands face a new problem: AI systems frequently misunderstand who they are.
+Gartner predicts traditional search volume will drop 25% by 2026, which means misidentification in AI answers now carries real commercial weight.

 This is not a failure of branding or marketing execution.
 It's an AI brand recognition problem.
 It is a structural consequence of how generative models interpret language, entities, and probability.